Eight Types Of Decision-Making

 Effective decision-making is the cornerstone of successful organizations all around the world.

-In fact, successful decision-making enables a company to avoid managing common challenges, procedures, and activities while also helping the organization to navigate unique situations and pursue new opportunities for success.
+In fact, successful decision-making enables a company to avoid managing common challenges, procedures, and activities while helping the organization navigate unique situations and pursue new opportunities for success.

 What is decision-making?

-Decision-making is a life skill and is based upon selecting between two or more options that are available.
-Effective decision-making can be viewed as a process and decisions can be made by a single person or a group of people.
+Decision-making is a life skill based on selecting between two or more options.
+Effective decision-making can be viewed as a process, and decisions can be made by a single person or a group of people.

 Eight types of decision-making